toasterberry/ndguides/advanced/rng-manip.md

 ## Configuration

 Next, untick "Move the time forward according to the real time", then tick "Immediate Mode".
+The time and date you set is your "seed".
+Using RAD at all makes random events predictable, but changing the time and date affects what outcome they have.
+Routes may have seeds included, but you can also find your own or ask community members for some.

+If you're having trouble with a seed, try setting it forward or back an hour at a time a few hours each way.
+Time zones and time changes seem to affect how RAD works.